gwijthoff/globalSF/index.md

 It has become a truism that the real world seems to have finally caught up with science fiction: technologies that are now mundane parts of our everyday lives (satellite GPS, biometrics, augmented reality) were once the genre's wildest dreams.
 But what does it mean when we experience something (a news story, a new piece of technology, a world event) as feeling "like science fiction?"

-Four times throughout the semester, you will report on a real-world novum (SF critic Darko Suvin's term for a novelty or innovation) that *feels* like science fiction.
-Your short piece should consist of three paragraphs describing the novum and reflecting on the lessons and questions it offers the way we live with technology, with the changing environment, and with one another today.
+Four times throughout the semester, you will report on a real-world "novum" (SF critic Darko Suvin's term for a novelty or innovation) that *feels* like science fiction.
+Your short piece should consist of three paragraphs describing the novum and reflecting on the lessons and questions it offers for the way we live today with technology, with the changing environment, and with one another.
 The purpose of these exercises is to see what happens when we apply the critical questions of science fiction studies to our everyday lives.

 <!--four posts (staggered, roughly every third week. first two weeks and final week off)-->